Seneca-BSA/bsa/docs/ses250/lab3.md

 1. Identify the two cables that are next to the DMM with a banana connector on one end and an alligator clip on the other end.

-1. Connect the banana connector from the red cable to the red terminal labelled with “HI” under “Input VΩ►|” (5).
+1. Connect the banana connector from the red cable to the red terminal labelled with “HI” under “Input VΩ►|” (5).

-1. Connect the banana connector from the black cable to the black terminal labelled with “LO” under “Input VΩ►|” (6)
+1. Connect the banana connector from the black cable to the black terminal labelled with “LO” under “Input VΩ►|” (6)

     ![Figure 3.5](lab3-dmm-2.png)